ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 # Publishing a Progressive Web App

 <p class="intro" markdown="1">
-Because Ionic Apps are built with web technologies, they can run just as well as a PWA as they can a native app.
-This guide will cover how to deploy an Ionic app as a PWA.
-Not sure what Progressive Web Apps are?
+Because Ionic Apps are built with web technologies, they can run just as well as a Progressive Web App as they can a native app.
+Not sure what PWA are?
 Check out Ionic's <a href="https://ionicframework.com/pwa" target="_blank">PWA Overview</a> for more info.
 </p>

 ## Making the App a PWA